vargash1/Bitwise-Calculator/README.md

 #Bitwise Calculator
 This is a simple bitwise operation calculator, it might be too simple for certain users.
-See the examples below to gain a visual on what this project of mine can do, it may be useful to students who need a quick cli tool to do some of the following operations
-This calculator can peform the following operations:
+Please see the examples below to gain a visual on what this project of mine can do, it may be useful to students who need a quick cli tool to do some of the following operations
 * Shift Left
 * Shift Right
 * And